Qiskit/qiskit.org/src/index/advocate-program.md

 title: Become and advocate
 image: /images/qiskit-advocates.jpg
 ---
-A global program that provides support to the individuals who actively work on assiting and growing the Qiskit community.
+A global program that provides support to the individuals who actively work on assisting and growing the Qiskit community.

 - Educators can request funding for events and projects
 - Access to a network of experts